Vector35/binaryninja-api/docs/getting-started.md

 # Getting Started

-Welcome to Binary Ninja.
+Welcome to Binary Ninja!
 This introduction document is meant to quickly guide you over some of the most common uses of Binary Ninja.
-If you're interested in more detailed information, check out the [User Manual](./guide/index.md).
+If you're interested in more detailed information, check out the [User Guide](./guide/index.md).

 ![main ><](./img/main.png "Main"){ width="800" }